Plausible Paths to Passive Income – Best Apps to Save (and Grow) Your Money in 2024

 Advantages

-Roots has returned 14.58% from April 1, 2023 - April 1, 2024, and 48% from July 1, 2021-April1, 2024 making it the best returner of capital on this list.
-Investors have earned over $1.4M in distributions since the fund launched in July of 2021.
+Roots has returned 12.10% from July 1, 2023 - July 10, 2024, and 51.5% from July 1, 2021-July 10, 2024 making it the best returner of capital on this list.
+Investors earned $427,083.11 in distributions in Q2 2024 alone!

 Roots is in a great spot because its portfolio consists of properties in the fourth-hottest real estate market in the country, but the element most Roots investors and residents love the most isn't the high regular dividends or great returns; it's the fund's social impact.
 Roots is on a mission to increase homeownership through a plan to reward tenants with an equity stake so they can start building wealth while you build generational wealth.